Download Model

 Parser Manifest¶

 The manifest is a JSON file (parsers.json) hosted on each GitHub release.
-It maps language names to platform-specific download URLs:
+It has one bundle per platform (each bundle contains every grammar for that target), plus per-language metadata and group definitions:

 {